CSCAR/workshop-stata-intro/stata_markdown/02-the-basics-of-stata.md

 ```
 use mydata.dta
 ```

+(Technically you could just run `use mydata` as Stata will search for a file with the appropriate ".dta" extension automatically.)

 If you were in a different working directory, you need to specify the full path to the file: